Svanteberg/Virtual-EEG-electrodes/README.md

 This is a supplement to https://biorxiv.org/cgi/content/short/2020.04.20.049916v1.
 In this study, deep neural networks based on convolutional layers were used to process EEG data.
 Two networks were trained to upsample the data and one network was trained to recreate single channels.

 Electrodes are placed according to the international 10-20 system (Jasper, Electroencephalogr.
 Clin.
 Neurophysiol.
 1958, 10:367-380).
-Here, a full EEG montage is defined  as consisting of 21 electrodes positioned:
+Here, a full EEG montage is defined  as consisting of 21 electrodes positioned (skalp positions approximated by a two-dimensional grid):

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/10-20.png" width="50%">